lesmana/gpl-summary-for-readmes/README.md

   if you distribute copies of the software, or if you modify it: responsibilities to respect the freedom of others.

+> For example, if you distribute copies of such a program, whether gratis or for a fee, you must pass on to the recipients the same freedoms that you received.
+  You must make sure that they, too, receive or can get the source code.
+  And you must show them these terms so they know their rights.

 and the recommended README snippet

     <one line to give the program's name and a brief idea of what it does.>